vasole/pymca/doc/source/training/matrix/index.rst

 - Make sure we have selected the Consider Tertiary Excitation checkbox of the CONCENTRATIONS tab.
 - Move to the FIT tab of the configuration widget and select the Perform a fit using the selected strategy checkbox and click the SETUP button.

-You will be presented with the a screen similar to the screenshot below.
+You will be presented a screen similar to the screenshot below.

 |img2|